JMPerez/jmperez.github.com/_posts/2015-10-19-medium-image-progressive-loading-placeholder.md

 ### Blur effect

-By default, when a browser renders a small image scaled up, it applies a light blur effect to smooth the artifacts of the image.
+By default, when a browser renders a small image scaled up, it applies a light blur effect to smooth the artefacts of the image.
 The effect can also be [turned off](http://superuser.com/questions/530317/how-to-prevent-chrome-from-blurring-small-images-when-zoomed-in) for images like QR codes.

 >[...]the browser would render it in a way that didn’t make it look blocky[...] from [Google Developers](https://developers.google.com/web/updates/2015/01/pixelated).